GabrielBorgess/s23portfolio/README.md

 # s23portfolio
-## React application started with vite
+## React application created with vite

 Portifolio project created in early 2023, focused only on front-end technologies, the project features simple 3D elements and smooth animations.